Once proper knowledge is gained, any penny stock scam is no longer a risk; rather, each such scam is an opportunity!

 Investors and traders of such speculative stocks can, therefore, be easily manipulated to sell their shares when the bashers focus in on the weaknesses and concentrate on exposing those weaknesses.
 Such stocks will plunge in value over the short term over the panic on such a penny stock scam.
 That is the objective of the basher campaign.

-• Penny stocks listed on a stock exchange, instead of buying shares, the stock basher will short or naked sell shares of the stock before they begin their campaign of destruction on a struggling but otherwise usually a good quality exploration or developmental company.
+• Penny stocks listed on a stock exchange, instead of buying shares, the stock basher will short or naked sell (Market Makers) shares of the stock before they begin their campaign of destruction on a struggling but otherwise usually a good quality exploration or developmental company.
 That is the Dump of the Dump and Pump.

 NOTE: OTC Penny stocks can also be shorted, although your broker may restrict the short selling of thinly traded OTC stocks.